-When you're shopping for a new PC, the Windows Experience Index can help you find the model that suits your needs.
+When you are shopping for a new PC, the Windows Experience Index can help you find the floor model that suits your needs.
 Scoring a PC you already own can help pinpoint slower components worth upgrading.
-A PC with a score of 2 is typically sufficient for basic tasks like word processing or web browsing.
-Running the Aero desktop experience requires at least a 3, while graphics–intensive software frequently requires a 4 or higher.
+A PC with a score of 2 is typically sufficient for basic computer tasks like word processing or web browsing.
+Graphics–intensive software frequently requires a 3 or higher.

 The Windows Experience Index helps you figure out whether your PC is powerful enough.